zoeferencova/system-monitor/README.md

 * D3 for chart
 * Apollo Client + Apollo Server

+## Using App Locally

+The app demo at the above link currently shows data from the remote server on which the app is stored.
+In order to view data from your local machine (and see the Battery section function properly), follow the below instructions:

+1. Clone repo onto your local machine
+2. Navigate to client/src/index.js file
+3. Uncomment localhost URI's on lines 13 and 18
+4. Comment out the URI's with remote endpoint on lines 12 and 17
+5. Run `npm start` while inside the client directory
+6. Open a new terminal, navigate to the server directory, and run `npm run dev`
+7. Make sure that the port that the server is running on is the same as the port listed in the index.js file in step 3 above

 ## To-do

 - [ ] Add tests (learn how to test charts showing realtime data)